Roachns/Football_Forecasters/README.md

 # Football_Forecasters
 ![](https://github.com/Roachns/Football_Forecasters/blob/master/static/assets/helmet5.jpeg)

-Use logistic regression from sklearn to train a model that will generate win probabilties for college football games.
+Football Forecaster is a predicive analytic tool that utilizes college football efficiency stats to determine the outcome of a matchup between a home and away team.
+A user simply selects two teams and the app will provide a probability of victory outcome.
+The app uses logistic regression from sklearn to train a model that will generate win probabilties for college football games.
 We will use a variety of football efficiency stats to train the model.
 Example stats:
 * offensive net passing yards per attempt
 * offensive rushing yards per attempt
 * offensive interceptions per attempt